jfromaniello/passport.socketio/README.md

 `app.use(express.session({ store: awesomeSessionStore }));`
 For further info about this middleware see [the official documentation](http://www.senchalabs.org/connect/session.html#session).

-As an example, you can check the example below using a redis store.
+You can also check the simple example below using a redis store.

 ```javascript
 //in your app.js